Duxbury DBT is the world's leading braille translation software. DBT supports UEB English and over 140 other languages.

 - Built-in interline printing (see sample above) to have ink-braille and print together.
 This makes an easy proofing and teaching tool.
 Great for the braille-impaired too!

 - Math/Science Code and Computer Braille translation for American, UEB, British, and French Braille.

 - Intermediate levels (between grade 1 and 2) for American and British braille

 - The ability to include tactile graphics files for mixed text-and-graphic documents

-- American textbook layout according to Braille Authority of North America (BANA) standards, and likewise the Braille Authority of the United Kingdom (BAUK) customs for the same purpose
+- American textbook layout according to Braille Authority of North America (BANA) standards

 - Accurate presentation of both print or braille in either WYSIWYG (what-you-see-is-what-you-get) or coded (how-you-get-what-you-want) views in the word-processing screen, with easy switching between views